openedx/edx-platform/docs/guides/testing/testing.rst

 Overview
 ========

-We maintain three kinds of tests: unit tests, integration tests, and acceptance tests.
+We maintain two kinds of tests: unit tests and integration tests.

 Overall, you want to write the tests that **maximize coverage** while **minimizing maintenance**.
 In practice, this usually means investing